ShaneWilliamson/QM-Lab/README.md

 ID4
 =====
-We have a Documents manager (Angela), whom I have asked to make all files homogenized between github and google docs; ie. same files, same organization.
+We have a Documents manager (Angela), whom I have asked to make documents homogenized between github and google docs as much as possible; ie. same documents,
+	same organization, where possible.
+However, the git repo is still the main source for documentation, and will have things like jsdocs.

 The main project can still be found at cmpt371g3.usask.ca/demo/development/src/Main